-General information on admission, expenses, and other such topics may be obtained from the Office of the Associate Dean for Academic Affairs via the college's Web site at www.eas.asu.edu or by e-mail at asuengr@asu.edu.
+General information on admission, expenses, and other such topics may be obtained from the Office of the Associate Dean for Academic Affairs via the college's Web site at www.eas.asu.edu.
 Specific questions on a program should be addressed to the academic unit.

-Through the Graduate College, faculty in the College of Engineering and Applied Sciences offer various graduate programs leading to the M.S., Master of Engineering, Master of Computer Science, and Ph.D.
+Through the Graduate College, faculty in the College of Engineering and Applied Sciences offer various graduate programs leading to the M.S., Master of Science in Engineering, Master of Engineering, Master of Computer Science, and Ph.D.

 The college is committed to becoming a nationally prominent center for graduate research.
-Faculty members conduct research on government or industry-sponsored programs in such areas as aerodynamics, biomedical engineering, biotechnology, computer design, computer-integrated manufacturing, construction management, environmental fluid dynamics, innovative engineering education, microelectronics manufacturing, power systems, semiconductor materials and devices, signal processing, solar energy, solid-state electronic devices, structural dynamics, telecommunications, thermosciences, and transportation infrastructure.
+Faculty members conduct research on government or industry-sponsored programs in such areas as aerodynamics, biomedical engineering, biotechnology, computer design, computerintegrated manufacturing, construction management, environmental fluid dynamics, innovative engineering education, microelectronics manufacturing, power systems, semiconductor materials and devices, signal processing, solar energy, solid-state electronic devices, structural dynamics, telecommunications, thermosciences, and transportation infrastructure.
 The research activities of the academic units within the college are complemented and supported by the work of centers for research and development.